imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

     - If LSB 12 bit is 0x400, 32MB has been scanned.
     - BootROM max scan range is 16MB for single QSPI mode and 32MB for dual QSPI mode.
 - If FSBL is able to print some error info but not making senses, use SDK to debug FSBL.
+- If FSBL is not able to print anything, try to trigger `POR_B` without powering off the whole board.
+If it works this way, please check the power on sequencing of ZYNQ and its peripherals.
+For example, QSPI Flash may not be ready when ZYNQ is reading from it.

 ## Ethernet